-In the Enterprise version it is possible to monitor a Web using the WEB Server component, also called Goliat Server.
+In the Enterprise version, it is possible to monitor a Web using the WEB Server component, also called Goliat Server.

-Any failure at one point in the process would result in a checking failure.
+Any failure at any point in the process would result in a checking failure.
 The complete transaction includes the downloading of all resources (graphics, animations, etc.) that the actual navigation includes.
 In addition to performing response time and performance checks, it is possible to extract values from the web pages and then process them.

 1.2 Installation and Configuration

 To be able to use Goliat, activate it in the Pandora FMS Enterprise server:

 Depending on the number of requests you want to make, you may have to increase the number of threads and the default timeout:

 web_threads 1 web_timeout 60

 There is an advanced configuration token that will allow you to change the type of library you use under Goliat, LWP or CURL.
 LWP is used by default, but if you encounter any issues (SSL connections, long timeouts or concurrency problems in case of many threads), switch to CURL: